fritzrehde/watchbind/README.md

-up \<STEPS\> | Go up STEPS number of lines first | Go to the first line last | Go to the last line select | Select line that cursor is currenly on (i.e. add line that cursor is currently on to selected lines) unselect | Unselect line that cursor is currently on select-toggle | Toggle selection of line that cursor is currently on select-all | Select all lines
+up \<STEPS\> | Go up STEPS number of lines first | Go to the first line last | Go to the last line select | Select line that cursor is currently on (i.e. add line that cursor is currently on to selected lines) unselect | Unselect line that cursor is currently on select-toggle | Toggle selection of line that cursor is currently on select-all | Select all lines